raselneck/rex/readme.md

 following:

 1. Make sure you have an NVIDIA GPU.
-2. Make sure your GPU supports CUDA 6.5+.
+2. Make sure your GPU supports CUDA 7.0.
-3. Make sure your GPU supports OpenGL 4.0+.
+3. Make sure your GPU supports OpenGL 4.0.
-4. Have the CUDA SDK v6.5 installed.
+4. Have the CUDA SDK v7.0 installed.
-     * A newer version of CUDA may work, but I use 6.5.
+     * Later or earlier versions of CUDA may work, but I use 7.0.
 5. Have Visual Studio 2013 installed.
      * This may work with an earlier version of VS, but I use 2013.
      * This may work on Linux and/or Mac, but I use Windows.